How to Patent a Phrase: Everything You Need to KnowPatent Law ResourcesHow to Patent an Idea

 - Other information about you or the company you represent

-- The exact phrase you want trademarked formatted as you'll use it.
+- The exact phrase you want to be trademarked formatted as you'll use it.
 Attach or upload a file containing your phrase in the correct typeface and colors.

 - Your phrase's field class or classes